Mrkouhadi/go-storage/README.md

 ### 3. Use LevelDB

-- Store sensitive data using [LevelDB](https://github.com/google/leveldb), a fast key-value storage library.
+- Store sensitive data using [LevelDB](https://github.com/google/leveldb) after encrypting it using AES encryption.

 ### 4. Use SQLite3

-- Store data in a local SQLite3 database.
+- Store data in a local SQLite3 database after encrypting it using AES encryption.